okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 - Don't: If you own more than fifty acres and cultivate grapes, you are subject to water rationing.
 - Do: You are subject to water rationing if you own more than 50 acres and cultivate grapes.

-## Word Clutter

-### Intruders

-Intruders are a type of word clutter that add nothing to the sentence:

-- Don't: Paper records are endangered by fluctuating weather conditions.
-- Do: Paper records are endangered by fluctuating weather.

-### Redundancy

-Adding unnecessary words that repeat the same thing.

-- Don't: The roof was partially destroyed by the cyclone.
-- Do: The roof was damaged by the cyclone.

 ## Noun

 A word to identify any of a class of people, places, things (common) or a particular name of one of these (proper).